abacusorg/AbacusSummit/docs/simulations.rst

 ------------
 In the course of running AbacusSummit, a few rare instances of irreversible data loss occurred before the data could be archived.
 The resulting inhomogeneities in the data products presented by AbacusSummit are recorded here.

-- AbacusSummit_base_c103_ph000 is missing all field particles, and all halo RVs (but not PIDs) for redshifts 0.8 and above.
-Consequently, the halo cleaning is incomplete above that redshift.
+- AbacusSummit_base_c103_ph000, for redshifts 0.8 and above, is missing all field particles and all halo RVs (but not halo PIDs).
+Consequently, the halo cleaning is not present at redshift 0.8 and above.

 - AbacusSummit_base_c004_ph003 is missing full (pack9) time slice outputs for redshifts 0.8 and 1.4.